swspafomdeqgh72/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and clarity enhance longevity and collaboration in software development."

 This quote emphasizes the importance of avoiding over-optimization at early stages of development, which can often lead to complex and hard-to-maintain code.
 Instead, programmers should prioritize code quality and understand that performance enhancements should be data-driven and targeted, rather than speculative.

+# 2024-01-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, strive for clear, concise code that's easy to read, understand, and maintain.
+It's often more challenging to write simple solutions than complex ones, but it leads to fewer bugs, easier collaboration, and better long-term sustainability of your projects."

+In practice, this means favoring well-structured designs, using consistent naming conventions, avoiding premature optimization, and regularly refactoring to eliminate unnecessary complexity.
+Always remember that code is written once, but read many times over, so keep it simple and elegant."